garronej/evt/docs/api/operator.md

 /*
  * Filter:
- *  Only circle event are handled.
+ *  Only circle events are handled.
  *  AND
  *  to be handled circles must have a radius greater than 100
  *